deeppavlov/chatsky/docs/source/user_guides/superset_guide.rst

 The configuration can be optionally saved as a zip archive for inspection / debug.

 You can set most of the configuration options using a YAML file.
+The default example file can be found in the `tutorials/stats` directory:

 .. code-block:: yaml
     :linenos: